-Moroccan food seems to be about colors, spices, unusual flavor combinations, sweet and sour, bright and delicious.
+Moroccan food seems to be about colors, spices, unusual flavor combinations, and it is bright and delicious.
 I have tried a few Moroccan recipes and found the results interesting and exotic.

-This delicious salad from chickpeas is one of my old finds from a Moroccan cookbook I own.
+This delicious chickpea salad is one of my old finds from a Moroccan cookbook I own.
 I remember falling in love with it at first read.
 Recently made it for our guests.
 I think they liked it.
 Enjoy!

 Chickpea Salad with Onions and Paprika

 Barely adapted from”Flavors of Morocco” by Ghillie Basan

 Note: The original recipe calls for 1 teaspoon of ground cumin.
 I often omit it or use only a scarce pinch as 1 teaspoon seems a bit much to my taste.
 But do as your palate wants you to do.
 Also, remember, the chickpeas must be warm when you add other ingredients to them—this will allow for the chickpeas to absorb all the flavors nicely.

 1 1/4 cups dried chickpeas (garbanzo beans), soaked overnight in plenty of cold water

 1 medium red onion, cut in half lengthwise, then in half crosswise, and sliced with the grain

 4 cloves garlic or to taste, finely chopped

 Freshly squeezed juice of 1 lemon